bsc-pm/ovni/doc/emulation/nanos6.md

 case the section $`S_3`$.

 Additionally, the runtime sections $`S_i`$ are grouped together in subsystems, which form a closely related group of functions.
+When there is no instrumented section in the thread stack, the state is set to **No subsystem**.
 The complete list of subsystems and sections is shown below.

-When there is no instrumented section in the thread stack, the state is set to **No subsystem**.

-Task subsystem
-: The **Task** subsystem contains the code that controls the life cycle of tasks.
-It contains the following sections:
+- **Task subsystem**: Controls the life cycle of tasks

     - **Body**: Executing the body of the task (user defined code).

-- **Spawning function**: Spawning a function as task (it will be submitted to the scheduler for later execution).
+    - **Spawning function**: Spawning a function as task that will be submitted for later execution.

-- **Creating**: Creating a new task, through `nanos6_create_task`
+    - **Creating**: Creating a new task via `nanos6_create_task`

-- **Submitting**: Submitting a recently created task, through `nanos6_submit_task`
+    - **Submitting**: Submitting a recently created task via `nanos6_submit_task`

-Scheduler subsystem
-: The **Scheduler** system groups the actions that relate to the queueing and dequeueing of ready tasks.
-It contains the following sections:

-- **Waiting for tasks**: Actively waiting for tasks inside the scheduler subsystem, registered but not holding the scheduler lock
+- **Scheduler subsystem**: Queueing and dequeueing ready tasks.

     - **Serving tasks**: Inside the scheduler lock, serving tasks to other threads

     - **Adding ready tasks**: Adding tasks to the scheduler queues, but outside of the scheduler lock.

-Dependency subsystem
+- **Worker subsystem**: Actions that relate to worker threads, which continuously try to execute new tasks.

+    - **Looking for work**: Actively requesting tasks from the scheduler, registered but not holding the lock.

+    - **Handling task**: Processing a recently assigned task.

-: The **Dependency** system only contains the code that manages the registration of task dependencies.
-It contains the following sections:
+- **Dependency subsystem**: Manages the registration of task dependencies.

-- **Registering**: Registering a task's dependencies
+    - **Registering**: Registering dependencies of a task

-- **Unregistering**: Releasing a task's dependencies because it has ended
+    - **Unregistering**: Releasing dependencies of a task because it has ended

-Blocking subsystem
-: The **Blocking** subsystem deals with the code stops the thread execution.
-It contains the following sections:
+- **Blocking subsystem**: Code that stops the thread execution.

-- **Taskwait**: Task is blocked while inside a taskwait
+    - **Taskwait**: Task is blocked due to a `taskwait` clause

     - **Blocking current task**: Task is blocked through the Nanos6 blocking API

     - **Unblocking remote task**: Unblocking a different task using the Nanos6 blocking API

-- **Wait For**: Blocking a deadline task, which will be re-enqueued when a certain amount of time has passed
+    - **Wait for deadline**: Blocking a deadline task, which will be re-enqueued when a certain amount of time has passed